Azkellas/rust_wgpu_hot_reload/README.md

 `ruby -run -e httpd -p 8000 target/generated`.
 Python's debug server (`python -m http.server target/generated`) may have issues with MIME types causing failures.

+## Wgsl preprocessing
+This project contains a small homemade preprocessor for wgsl files.
+It currently allows to include other files by using `#import "path/to/file.wgsl"` in your shader files.

+This syntax follows the bevy preprocessor syntax, which is roughly supported by wgsl-analyzer.

 ## Troubleshooting
 - Since the wasm and native targets use different flags, switching from one target takes time.
 Be careful to set rust-analyzer to the same target you're building to, otherwise they will compete against each other